 The Kennedy Center presented her original one-woman musical Still Standing: A Musical Survival Guide for Life's Catastrophes, which won the Audience Award at the United Solo Theatre Festival in NYC and has garnered critical praise and awards from the New York Times, ASCAP, Billboard, and Back Stage Magazine, for writing as well as performance.
-Still Standing has been presented at The White House, Off-Broadway, Disney World and throughout the country (CD on iTunes).
-Her other one-woman musical, Walking to Canada, appears in the play collection Estrogenius 2003.
-She has also composed new music and songs for the liturgy of The Village Temple (NYC), where Anita has served as musical director.
+Still Standing won the Audience Award at the United Solo Festival Off-Broadway, and has been presented at The White House, Off-Broadway, Disney World, and as far away as Seoul, South Korea (CD on iTunes).
+In 2021 Roundabout Theatre's Reverb Play Festival presented Anita's play Lebensunwerten Leben: Life Unworthy of Life, and her second original solo musical, Spectacular Falls, premiered Off-Broadway and has toured the country.
+Yet another solo musical, Walking to Canada, appears in the play collection Estrogenius 2003.
+She has also composed new works for The Village Temple (NYC) as musical director and Children's Choir director.

-Anita's other theatrical work has included a triple role in Chicago's Goodman Theatre production of The Matchmaker, a 3-legged Grizabella.....(Broadway World Top Ten),Emma Goldman in Ragtime, Fraulein Schneider in Cabaret, Meg in Damn Yankees, Aunt Eller in Oklahoma, Golde in Fiddler On The Roof, Sister Hubert in Nunsense, Blanche in Brighton Beach Memoirs, the title role in Shirley Valentine, and Mrs. Harcourt in Trump Plaza/Atlantic City's Anything Goes.
-Off-Broadway, Anita starred in Theatre Breaking Through Barriers' World Premieres of Bass for Picasso and Power Plays (which toured Japan),in Richard Maxwell's ADS at PS 122, and JoAnne Akalaitis' Woyzeck at The Joseph Papp Public Theatre.
+Anita's other theatrical work has included a triple role in Chicago's Goodman Theatre production of The Matchmaker, a 3-legged Grizabella.....(Broadway World Top Ten),Emma Goldman in Ragtime, Fraulein Schneider in Cabaret, Meg in Damn Yankees, Aunt Eller in Oklahoma, Golde in Fiddler on the Roof, Sister Hubert in Nunsense, Blanche in Brighton Beach Memoirs, the title role in Shirley Valentine, and Mrs. Harcourt in Trump Plaza/Atlantic City's Anything Goes.
+Off-Broadway, Anita starred in Theatre Breaking Through Barriers' World Premieres of Bass for Picasso and Power Plays (which toured Japan), as well as The Artificial Jungle (directed by Everett Quinton), Richard Maxwell's ADS at PS 122, and JoAnne Akalaitis' Woyzeck at The Joseph Papp Public Theatre.

-On TV, Anita has been a promo announcer for NBC Today Show and narrated the acclaimed PBS series People In Motion featuring Itzak Perlman, Marlee Matlin and John Hockenberry.
-She's also appeared on Law & Order, Law & Order: SVU, Gotham, As the World Turns, Oz, The Sopranos, and All My Children (on which her husband and daughter, Paul and Holland Hamilton, also appeared).
-BBC/London featured Anita on their program From The Edge, and MTV featured her in their Celebration of Diversity.
+On TV, Anita has been a promo announcer for NBC Today Show and narrated the acclaimed PBS series People in Motion featuring Itzak Perlman, Marlee Matlin and John Hockenberry.
+She's also appeared on FBI: Most Wanted, Law & Order, Law & Order: SVU, Gotham, As the World Turns, Oz, The Sopranos, and All My Children (on which her husband and daughter, Paul, and Holland Hamilton, also appeared).
+BBC/London featured Anita on their program From the Edge, and MTV featured her in their Celebration of Diversity.
 Recent films include Handsome Harry and Susan Seidelman's Musical Chairs, as well as the short feature Etude (starring role).